Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

     Finally, click the "Submit" button.
 If no suitable key exists, one will be created, and the requested endpoint and configuration file(s) will be created or updated.
-When a key is created, it is created with the maximum life span of 7 days (168 hours), but if a suitable one exists, it is currently not extended.
-(It appears that only a key with the description "lumi web interface" is properly recognised as the other key already existed but had its life span extended.)
+When a key is created, it is created with a life span of 7 days (168 hours), but if a suitable one exists, it is currently not extended.
+The tool also only recognises a key with the description "lumi web interface".
+And it still generated keys with the former maximum lifespan of 7 days, rather than one with the current maximum life span of 1 year.

     We now notice some changes at the top of that screen: